-All doctoral and MPhil candidates, including staff candidates, are permitted to submit a thesis by publication.
+All doctoral and research master’s candidates, including staff candidates, are permitted to submit a thesis by publication.
 The thesis by publication is not a different degree; rather, it is a thesis format that includes papers that have been prepared, or accepted, for publication.
-They may have more than one author, in which case signatures from co-authors are required.
+They may have more than one author, in which case specific declarations are required.
 The papers do not have to be rewritten for the thesis: they can be: inserted in their published format (see under Formatting Requirements below).
 Whether the papers are required to have been published, accepted for publication, or only submitted for publication varies across faculties (see faculty guidelines).

 The thesis must reflect a sustained and cohesive theme, and framing or substantial linking text is normally required in introducing the research and linking the chapter/papers/manuscripts.
 Faculty-specific requirements are listed below.
 We advise you to consult good examples of theses by publication in your discipline.
-Your department or school should have copies of all doctoral and M.Phil theses available for consultation.
-Workshops on the thesis by publication are also run through the exPERT series, if you require more information.
+Your department or school should have copies of all doctoral and research master’s theses available for consultation.
+Workshops on the thesis by publication are also run through the Skills Essentials series, if you require more information.

 Papers must have been researched and written during the course of candidature.
 The Handbook section 7.1.3 states the requirements.